 Sponsorship: Risk Economics sponsors a range of organizations and events including the following:

 The RiskEcon® Lab applies a range of computational methods to analyze consumer and population-related societal trends.
 Recent events demonstrate that many large-scale geopolitical and socioeconomic questions are particularly related to the implications and effects of interrelated changes in demographics, technology adoption, and lifestyle choices on the economy.
 Understanding these patterns is crucial for decision-making in both industry and government.
-The most critical are the emerging effects of changes in technology and consumer behavior on finance, labor, and housing, and on trends in income and wealth distribution, immigration, aging, health and the environment. [..see more details..]
+The most critical are the emerging effects of changes in technology and consumer behavior on finance, labor, and housing, and on trends in income and wealth distribution, immigration, aging, health and the environment. [..additional details..]

 The IAQF (previously International Association of Financial Engineers IAFE) is a not-for-profit, professional society dedicated to fostering the profession of quantitative finance by providing platforms to discuss cutting-edge and pivotal issues in the field.
 The Liquidity Risk Committee (LRC) of the IAQF attempts to bridge the gap between different concepts of liquidity by organizing and sponsoring forums for discourse among academics, practitioners, and policy makers, and to promote the cultivation and dissemination of applied research relating to all aspects of liquidity risk that affect the stability and function of financial markets and institutions.
 The LRC is comprised of academics, practitioners, and policymakers involved in researching liquidity risk and its effects on market stability within the context of diverse institutional and industry settings, and in relationship to public policy.